MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 ## Additional information

 - How to [Create a bot using declarative adaptive dialogs](bot-builder-dialogs-declarative.md)
+- For more detailed information on using declarative assets in adaptive dialogs, see the [Using declarative assets in adaptive dialogs - reference guide][declarative-ref].

 <!-- Footnote-style links -->
+[declarative-ref]: ../adaptive-dialog/adaptive-dialog-prebuilt-declarative.md
 [triggers]: bot-builder-concept-adaptive-dialog-triggers.md
 [actions]: bot-builder-concept-adaptive-dialog-actions.md
 [concept-basics]: bot-builder-basics.md